mine-cetinkaya-rundel/quarto-manuscripts/README.md

 ## Video 5: Embed computing

+- Add a `.qmd` and a `.ipynb` with computation
+- Commit and push everything
-- Embed results from a `.qmd`
+- Embed results from the`.qmd`
 - Show how to navigate to code from HTML output
-- Embed results from an `.ipynb`.
+- Embed results from the `.ipynb`.
-- Show how to navigate to code from PDF output [TO DO: Test this out]
+- Show how to navigate to code from PDF output

 ## Video 6: Dev container?

-[TO DO: Figure out what goes here]